csuci-cs-capstone/Edgar_capstone/README.md

 # Edgar_capstone
-Fantasy Football Lineup Analyzer
+This is the Git for my Fantasy Football Start/Sit Analyzer project
-Test